Finding data

 findall(predicate, table)

-If we wish to locate the indices of the rows where the predicate returns true
+If we wish to locate the indices of the rows where the predicate returns true, we can use Julia's findall function.

 julia> inds = findall(row -> row.age > 40, t)